linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Operational Risk Models.md

 For the reasons presented above, it is unlikely that the Gaussian distribution would find much application for the assessment of operational risk.[22]
 Heavier tailed distributions such as lognormal, Weibull, and even Pareto and alpha-stable, ought to be considered.

-# Dependence Between Business Units
+### Dependence Between Business Units

 In order to increase the accuracy of operational risk assessment, banks are advised to classify their operational loss data into groups of different degrees and nature of exposure to operational risk.
 Following this principle, the advanced measurement approaches (AMA) for the quantification of the operational risk capital charge, proposed by Basel II, suggest estimating operational risk capital separately for each "business line/event type" combination.
 Such a procedure is not common in market risk and credit risk models.

 The most intuitive approach to combine risk measures collected from each of these "business line/event type" combinations is to add them up.[23]
 However, such an approach may result in overestimation of the total capital charge because it implies a perfect positive correlation between groups.
 To prevent this from happening, it is essential to account for dependence between these combinations.
 Covariance and correlation are the simplest measures of dependency, but they assume a linear type of dependence, and therefore can produce misleading results if the linearity assumption is not true.
 An alternative approach would involve using copulas that are more flexible with respect to the form of the dependence structure that may exist between different groups.
 Another attractive property of copulas is their ability to cap ture the tail dependence between the distributions of random variables.
 Both properties are preserved under linear transformations of the variables.

-# KEY POINTS
+## KEY POINTS

 - Operational risk measurement models are divided into top-down and bottom-up models.
 - Top-down models use a macro-level regulatory approach to assess operational risk and determine the capital charge.
 They include multifactor equity price models, income and expense-based models, operating leverage models, scenario analysis and stress testing models, and risk indicator models.
 - Bottom-up models originate from a microlevel analysis of a bank's loss data and consideration for the process and causes of loss events in determination of the capital charge.
 They include process-based models (such as causal network and Bayesian belief models, connectivity models, multifactor causal models, and reliability models), actuarial models, and proprietary models.
 - Scarcity and reliability of available internal operational loss data remains a barrier preventing banks from developing comprehensive statistical models.
 Sufficiently large datasets are especially important for modeling low frequency high severity events.
 Three solutions have been put forward to help expand internal databases: pooling together internal and external data, accounting for near-misses, and stress tests.
 - The nature of operational risk is fundamentally different from that of credit and market risks.
 Specifics of operational loss process include discrete data arrival process, delays between time of event and loss detection/accumulation, loss data taking only positive sign, high dispersion in magnitudes of loss data, distribution of loss data being severely right-skewed and heavy-tailed, and dependence between business units and event types.
 - While many market and credit risk models make the convenient Gaussian assumption on the market returns or stock returns, this distribution is unlikely to be useful for the operational risk modeling because it is unable to capture the nonsymmetric and heavy-tailed nature of the loss data.

-# NOTES
+## NOTES

 1. An exception is the scenario analysis models in which specific events are identified and included in internal databases for stress testing.
 These events are, however, imaginable and do not appear in the banks' original databases.
 2. Some of these models are described in Allen, Boudoukh, and Saunders (2004).
-3. See Chapter 2 in Chernobai, Rachev, and Fabozzi (2007) for an example of an empirical study that utilized such models in order to to evaluate the sensitivity of operational risk to macroeconomic factors.
+3. See Chapter 2 in Chernobai, Rachev, and Fabozzi (2007) for an example of an empirical study that utilized such models in order to evaluate the sensitivity of operational risk to macroeconomic factors.
 4. See Marshall (2001).
 5. The first four examples are due to Marshall (2001).
 6. See Hiwatashi and Ashida (2002).